matthewblott/northwind-rails-svelte/README.md

-# Northwind built with Rails and Svlete
+# Northwind built

+build with Rails, Svelte and InertiaJS

 To get started: